skeller1/extr/readme.md

         end

-    The numbers behind the method names specifies the amount of params that can passed in Javascript before the callback
+    The numbers behind the method names specifies the amount of params that can passed in Javascript before the callback starts.

-    2. Define all controller configurations in an initializer file (`config/initializers/extdirect.yml`):
+    2. Define all controller configurations in a configuration file (`config/extdirect.yml`):

         ProjectsController:
           methods:
-            getChildProject: 2
-            getOtherProject: 3
+            getChildProject: 3
+            getParentProject: 1
+            ...
         ApplicationController:
           methods:
             action1: 3
             action2: 1
+        Admin_RegistrationController:
+          methods:
             ...

-4. __Enable method rendering__
+        ...

+        Namespaced controllers must be written with an underscore (e.g. `Admin_RegistrationController`)

+3. __Set Response format for the controller__

     Your directable controllers must render json: `respond_to :json`:

         class ProjectsController < ApplicationController

-         include Extr::DirectController

          extdirect :methods => {:get_child_project => 3, :get_parent_project => 1}